deciduously/music/post.md

 TODO embed sound

 Note that this scale is still diatonic - there are the same number of whole and half intervals, they're just distributed differently.
+Actually, if you start the major scale at the sixth note you get a corresponding minor scale - when you reach the end, you've gone an octave and wrap back up to the beginning.
+Try it yourself, counting on the examples above.

 // major : 0,2,4,5,7,9,11,12